COVID-19 pandemic in South Korea: May–June

-Persistent local groups of infections in the greater Seoul area continued to be found in South Korea, which led to KCDC director Jeong Eun-kyeong saying in June that the country had entered the second wave of infections.
-However, a WHO official disagreed with the assessment that the country was in a second wave.
+Persistent local groups of infections in the Seoul Metropolitan Area continued to be found in South Korea, which led to KCDC director Jeong Eun-kyeong saying in June that the country had entered the second wave of infections.
+A WHO official disagreed with the assessment that the country was in a second wave.

 August

-16 August saw the highest number of cases (297) since March.
-The Sarang Jeil Church, led by Reverend Jeon Kwang-hoon, has become a new centre of infections.
-The pastor has been accused of obstructing contact tracing and violating rules regarding self-isolation.
+16 August 2020 saw the highest number of cases (297) since March 2020.
+The Sarang Jeil Church, led by Reverend Jeon Kwang-hoon, became a new centre of infections.
+The pastor was accused of obstructing contact tracing and violating rules regarding self-isolation.
 Thousands of people attended protests in central Seoul on 15 August, raising new fears for infections.
 Reverend Jeon has accused the government of "pour(ing) the virus on the church."
 He appeared at the anti-government rallies on 15 August, which were attended by over 10,000 people.
 Authorities ordered 12 high-risk business categories including nightclubs, karaoke bars and buffet restaurants, but also museums, to cease operations in Seoul, Incheon and the neighbouring Gyeonggi province.
 Furthermore, authorities banned indoor gatherings of more than 50 people, and outdoor ones of more than 100.

 September

-After new case numbers dropped, with closer to 100 cases per day, authorities eased some restrictions in the greater Seoul area on 13 September, introducing new rules for a two-week period.
+After new case numbers dropped, with closer to 100 cases per day, authorities eased some restrictions in the Seoul Metropolitan Area on 13 September, introducing new rules for a two-week period.
 The new rules allowed franchise cafes and bakeries to have customers drink and eat inside, dining at restaurants after 9 p.m., and indoors gyms and after-school academics to reopen.
 The requirement for these facilities to impose distancing rules such as having visitors sit at least one seat apart from each other or wear masks continued to be in place.